 Some say cats live more if they stay indoors.
 While another school of thought believes that it is unethical to restrict cat indoors as they deserve the freedom to roam, hunt, and enjoy their life in an outside world.
 As a matter of fact, indoor cats can reach a ripe old age of 18 whereas the stray outdoor cats live for 2 to 5 years only.
 The major reasons for this life span difference are 1.
 They become an active member of nature’s food chain.
 2. They are prone to diseases and death due to road accidents by cars.

 Unlike dogs, cats weren’t domesticated to fulfill the specific needs of humans.
-They shook hands with humans as a part of a mutual relationship.
+They shook hands with humans as a part of a mutual relationship and affection.
 Mice, rats, and other rodents found their way to crops grown in a farm and cats naturally attracted towards it and made their way to live with us.

 That said, when we welcome them to our family, it became our responsibility to take care of their health, well-being, and longer life.
 So if you’re one of the proponents of outdoor cats, you should see a bigger picture and listen to what experts have to say about this.